ncatlab/nlab-content/pages/91.md

 * [[Ronnie Brown]] and Philip J. Higgins,  "The equivalence of $\infty$-groupoids and crossed  complexes",  Cah.
 Top.
 G\'eom.
 Diff.
 22 (1981) 371-386.

-The following paper constructs from the cubical case  a strict globular $\infty$-groupoid of a filtered space:
+The following paper constructs from the cubical case  a strict globular $\omega$-groupoid of a filtered space:

 * [[Ronnie Brown]] "A new higher homotopy groupoid: the fundamental  globular
 $\omega$-groupoid of a filtered space", Homotopy, Homology and